Metrilo/custom-integration/README.md

 Here is what you need to do in order to integrate your data with Metrilo:

-1. Navigate to the `Settings -> Installation` page in your [Metrilo project](https://app.metrilo.com) (if you don't already have one, you can [create one here](https://app.metrilo.com/signup) and note your `API Token` - you'll need it for the next two steps
+1. Navigate to the `Settings -> Installation` page in your [Metrilo project](https://app.metrilo.com) (if you don't have one yet - you can [create one here](https://app.metrilo.com/signup)) and note your `API Token` - you'll need it for the next two steps
 2. [Import your resources](#importing-resources) to Metrilo
 3. [Install the tracking library](#tracking-library-installation) on each page of your website that you want to track
 4. Send [tracking events](#sending-tracking-events) to Metrilo for each user action on your website